 5 Habits that Damage Your Bones

-So how do you take care of your bones?
-The truth is, sometimes we just don’t think about it.
 We eat incorrectly, we carry too much weight in our bags, we live a sedentary life, and slowly, as the years go by, aches and problems develop.
-So how do we prevent this from happening?
-Don’t worry, we’re going to explain which common habits damage your bones and should avoid.
+So, how can you avoid that?
+Keep reading and we’ll tell you some important habits to avoid so that you don’t damage your bones!

 Daily habits that damage bones

-Let’s get this clear: your current lifestyle will determine your bone health tomorrow.
-You bones need certain types of care and specific dietary nourishment to prevent certain kinds of diseases, like osteoporosis, as well as damages, early hips fractures…etc. So if if you take note and start to change or improve a few life habits, what happens?
+Let’s get this clear: your current lifestyle determines your future bone health.
+Your bones need certain types of care and specific dietary nourishment to prevent diseases like osteoporosis, general wear and tear, hips fractures…etc. There are some common bad habits that are worth avoiding if you want to prevent bone damage.

 - Sodas, especially cola drinks.
 Why?
-Because they are high in phosphoric acid, which reducing calcium absorption.
-So it’s better to avoid them.
-Your kidneys also suffer greatly by having to process these carbonated beverages.
+Because they’re high in phosphoric acid, which reduces calcium absorption.
+So, it’s better to avoid them.
+Your kidneys also suffer a ton when they have to process these carbonated beverages.

 - Coffee.
-True, one cup of coffee is good for a lot of things, as we all know.
-But it’s always recommendable to never exceed two cups a day.
-Coffee contains xanthines, which increase calcium release through the urine.
-Slowly it demineralizes the bones.
-So remember not to drink more than two cups a day.
+It’s true, a cup of coffee is good for a lot of things, we won’t deny that.
+But it’s best not to never have more than two cups a day.
+Coffee contains xanthines, which increase the amount of calcium you expel through urine.
+That can cause your bones to demineralize slowly.
+Remember: don’t drink more than two cups a day.

 - Salt.
 We all know that salt is bad, but is also robs calcium from the body.
-It is better to avoid it, and everything that contains salt.
-It is especially important to reduce your consumption of preserved meats, preservatives, canned foods, snack, and salty crackers.
+It’s better to avoid it, including products that contain it.
+It’s especially important to reduce your consumption of cured meats, preservatives, canned foods, snacks, and salty crackers.

 - Red meat.
-This is especially damaging for the bones. they are rich in sulfur-containing amino acids.
-These elements that increase the amount of calcium released via urine, without you even noticing.
-Remember that it is always best to get your protein from plant-based sources.
+This is especially harmful for the bones.
+Red meats are rich in sulfur-containing amino acids.
+These elements can increase the amount of calcium you release through urine, without you even noticing.
+It’s safer to get your protein from plant-based sources.

 2. Lack of sleep